patthrasher/Food-Waste-Averages/README.md

 <p><b>Description</b></p>
-  <p>A Python application to track food waste and dial in ordering for restaurants.
-It uses the Google
-  Sheets API and runs calculations to get averages for each day’s leftover food items.
+  <p>A Python application I developed to help me track food waste and adjust ordering in my management role at a coffee shop.
+It uses the Google Sheets API and runs calculations to get averages for each day’s leftover food items.
 Files are created with the raw data and calculations for the month.
-The application then resets the Google Spreadsheets for the next month and data cells are cleared out.</p>
+The application then resets the Google Spreadsheets for the next month and data cells are cleared out.
+  Pre-pandemic we were using this software at two of our store locations.
+Currently I am working on a web version. </p>

 <p><b>Test sheets for reference</b></p>
   <a href="https://docs.google.com/spreadsheets/d/1oBXPYKTmSMF_yq6YRhqE5N80OLWGAXwCFT0RRcJNk28/edit#gid=0">